Srevarshan05/Ai_nose/README.md

 Push to the branch (git push origin feature/YourFeature).
 Open a Pull Request.

-License
+License 📜
-Distributed under the MIT License.
-See LICENSE for details.
+Distributed under the MIT License
-References

-Hanwei Electronics.
-(2023).
-MQ-3 & MQ-9 Gas Sensor Datasheets.
-Firebase.
-(2025).
-Firebase Realtime Database Documentation.
-Breiman, L. (2001).
-Random Forests.
-Machine Learning Journal.
-Microsoft Azure.
-(2024).
-Azure IoT Solutions Guide.

-Contact

-Author:
-GitHub:
-Email: